 Chiang Mai isn’t merely the hub of northern Thailand.
 As the capital of the ancient Lanna kingdom and located at the center of the region’s history and culture, Chiang Mai’s city center still sits ensconced within walls and a moat.
 While here, you’ll tour the Wat Phra That Doi Suthep, one of the most sacred Buddhist pilgrimage sites in Thailand.
-You’ll also attend a traditional Khantoke dinner, visit with a local hill tribe for a home-hosted lunch, and perhaps contemplate the serene pace of life here.
+You’ll also attend a traditional Khantoke dinner, and perhaps contemplate the serene pace of life here.
 This is your opportunity to deepen your knowledge of Thailand while making the most of your time in Southeast Asia!

-Today you’ll board an overnight flight to Singapore.
-Or, depart earlier for your pre-trip extension to Siem Reap and Angkor Wat.
+Today you’ll board an overnight flight to Hanoi.
+Or, depart earlier for your pre-trip extension to Chiang Mai, Thailand.

 Cross the International Date Line

-You’ll cross the International Date Line today, meaning that you’ll arrive in Singapore on Day 3.
+You’ll cross the International Date Line today, meaning that you’ll arrive in Hanoi on Day 3.

-Selamat datang!
-Welcome to Singapore!
+Welcome to Vietnam!
 If you purchased your airfare from Vantage, a representative will meet you at the airport and assist with the transfer to your hotel.
 Enjoy an afternoon at leisure to acclimate before a welcome briefing later today.
-Tonight, enjoy a Welcome Reception at the legendary Raffles Hotel — birthplace of the Singapore Sling cocktail — and sip a few before joining your fellow travelers for a Welcome Dinner.
+Tonight, enjoy a Welcome Dinner at your hotel.